MichalPleban/mailstation-hardware/docs/ports.md

 * Requires shadow: Unknown

 The purpose of this port is not known.
 The firmware writes `0x80` to this port very early in the reset procedure.

+Setting bit 2 of this port turns off the LCD for unknown reasons.
+Changing other bits don't seem to have any effect.

 # Footnotes